aneeshrao/Lighthouse-Audit-Script/README.md

 **Output**

- - The results of the audit, including the URLs and their corresponding load times, will be saved in an Excel file named lighthouse-results-YYYY-
+ - The results of the audit, including the URLs and their corresponding load times, will be saved in an Excel file named ```lighthouse-results-YYYY-
-   MM-DD.xlsx, where YYYY-MM-DD is the current date.
+   MM-DD.xlsx```, where YYYY-MM-DD is the current date.

  - The Excel file will contain two columns:
    1. **URL**: The audited URL.